LM317 Adjustable voltage regulator

 Constant voltage with current limit

-This circuit adds an Rs = 1 Ohm resistor in a high-current path.
+This circuit adds an Rs = 1 Ω resistor in a high-current path.
 The rest of the circuit is the same as the previous application circuit.
 When the current is low, the drop across Rs is negligible, but when the current is high, the drop across the Rs Ohm resistor becomes significant.
 The sum of the voltage drop across Rs and R1 is always 1.25V.

 Constant current output circuit

-The current limit operation mode can trickle charge a battery at a fixed current.
-ICHG = 1.25 V ÷ 100 Ω. VI should be greater than VBAT + 4.25 V. (1.25 V [internal reference] + 3 V [minimum dropout])
+The current limit operation mode can provide a constant current at the output.
+The adjust pin has to directly connected to output across a resistor Rs.
+The LM317 will maintain 1.25V across Rs (Fig 4).
+To maintain this voltage, a current Ichg = 1.25/Rs has to flow.
+This current Ichg can be used to trickle charge a battery.
+Ichg = 1.25 V ÷ 100 Ω. Vsource should be greater than VBAT + 4.25 V. (1.25 V [internal reference] + 3 V [minimum dropout of LM317])

 Efficiency and Heat dissipation of LM317 voltage regulator